mundodisco8/kicadCD/README.md

 I'm by no means an expert on this whole CI/CD, docker, python thing, and this project responds to a very particular necessity.
 It adjusts to my workflow, and that means that might not adjust to yours, but feel free to suggest any improvements.

-## v0.1.0 (24/10/2019)
+## v0.1.0 (14/01/2020)

 First release of the orb.
 Not really intended for general use as it's pretty much WIP and will probably will change a lot in the short term.
-It can generate Gerbers with Kiplot and the positions file for the pick and place.
-It doesn't generate BoMs yet, but that will hopefully added soon.
+It can generate Gerbers with Kiplot, bill of materials with KiBom the positions file for the pick and place.

 ## How to Use: